We are funded by our readers and may receive a commission when you buy using links on our site.

 One year plan only $24.95!

-What this table means is that HitmanPro.Alert failed to detect the files at the point of download and allowed all four EICAR files including the saved .txt file and the archived files to be downloaded even with its real-time scanner active.
-Not good.
+This table means that HitmanPro.Alert failed to detect the files at the point of download and allowed all four EICAR files, including the saved .txt file and the archived files, to be downloaded even with its real-time scanner active.
+This is not good.

 Next I tested the software’s real-time scanner against some live malware files, to see how it performed.
 Unlike the sample files from EICAR that replicate a virus, these live samples include harmful programs such as trojans and adware.

 Again, I found that in my tests HitmanPro failed to stop the download or immediately quarantine the live samples that I downloaded.
-Upon attempting to extract the zipped files from the live sample archives, it did detect the samples.
+It did detect the samples when attempting to extract the zipped files from the live sample archives.

 This table breaks down its success against the different types of malware that were downloaded: